wUst Fine Wine Imports

 The Roque Colombe wine benefits from the notable soil type in this part of Chateauneuf du Pape known as “Safres” which is compressed sand augmented by quartz deposits.
 The Safres soil type is known for producing wines of elegance and balance as compared with many of the typical “big and robust” wines produced in the appellation.
 In 2019 the blend was 50% Grenache, 25% Syrah, and 25% Cinsault.

-Food pairings would include Filet Mignon, New York Steak, Rib Eye, Roast Beef, short ribs, beef stew, veal chops, lamb chops, roast pork, duck, elk, venison, coq au vin, cassoulet, salmon, tuna, swordfish, shrimp, clams, mussels, seafood pastas and stews, Asian beef and pork dishes, lamb curries, tandoori dishes, pasta with rich meat sauces, charcuterie, and mild, medium, rich, and creamy cheeses.
+Food pairings would include Filet Mignon, New York Steak, short ribs, beef stew, rack of lamb, veal chops and cutlets, pork tenderloin, chicken, duck, coq au vin, salmon, clams, mussels, paella, Asian and Mexican beef, pork, and chicken dishes, lamb curries, tacos, tapas, charcuterie, and mild to medium cheese

 This is from an interesting part of Gigondas as the vineyards are in the high “saddle” that is on the other side of the Dentelle above the village.
 This is very rocky and more minerally terrain from the millions of years of rocks that have tumbled down into the vineyards from the two Dentelles on either side.